secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 * Pension and Life Insurance - As part of Remote payroll, mandatory contributions are made towards social security funds.
 Remote currently does not offer a supplementary pension but will be reviewing this in the upcoming year.
 The [GitLab Life Insurance plan](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/#life-insurance) still applies.

 ### Statutory Leave Policies
+Below is the information related to Italy's statutory leave policies.
+Please note that team members hired in Italy are hired via Remote (PEO) and you should always check with Remote first for the most up to date information.

 #### Holiday leave
 All full-time workers are legally entitled to a minimum of four week's paid holiday leave a year.
 In addition, full-time workers have 12 public holidays a year.
 Individual contracts can provide for a longer period of holiday entitlement and holidays cannot be replaced by a payment in lieu.
 Amount of holiday leave also depends on the national collective agreement that the employment contract is under.

+Based on the NCLA applied by Remote ROL every employee has right to:
+32 hours per year of Ex Festività
+0 hours per year of ROL, with seniority < 2 years
+36 hours per year of ROL, with seniority > 2 years, but < 4 years
+72 hours per year of ROL, with seniority > 4 years

+When submitting holiday leave via PTO roots team members must add a comment on which type of leave they are taking, EG: "Ex Festiva" this will then be submitted to & processed by Remote accordingly.

 #### Pregnancy & Maternity leave
+Below is the information related to Italy's statutory leave policies.
+Please note that team members hired in Italy are hired via Remote (PEO) and you should always check with Remote first for the most up to date information.

 In Italy, maternity leave is compulsory and women must take up to two months off from work before her due date and three months off after the baby's birth.
 In certain scenarios, women may ask their employers for more time off before the baby's due date if her pregnancy is considered at risk and if her workplace puts her health or her baby's in danger.
 In some instances, women can request to work up to one month before her due date with the approval of her doctor and employer.
 However, this means that she will have to take a total of four months off after the birth of her child

 #### Maternity Leave Payments